MatthewMckee4/course-notes/notes/year_3/computing_science/systems_programming/notes.typ

 In the function, the mutex is unlocked and the thread is blocked on the condition variable.
 When the condition variable is signalled, the thread is awakened and the mutex is locked again.

+== Coordination

+A concurrent poses all of the challenges of sequential *Computation*: i.e. what to compute.
+A correct and efficient Algorithm, using appropriate data structures must be constructed.

+A concurrent program must also specify a correct and effective strategy for *Coordination*: i.e. how threads should cooperate.

 Important thread coordination aspects:
 - *Partitioning*: determining what parts of the computation should be separately evaluated, e.g. a thread to serve each request, to render each frame of a film.